DeepRoboticsLab/Lite3_MotionSDK/README.md

 	local_port = 43893
 	~
 	```
-- Modify the IP address in the first line of the config file so that **MotionSDK** can receive motion data from the robot:
+- Modify the IP address in the first line of the config file so that **MotionSDK** can receive motion data from the robot (refer to Chapter 4 for the motion host IP address) :
-	- If **MotionSDK** runs on the motion host of robot, please reset the IP address to `192.168.1.120`;
+	- If **MotionSDK** runs on the motion host of robot, please reset it to the connected motion host IP : `192.168.1.120` or  `192.168.2.1`;
 	- If **MotionSDK** runs on your development host, please reset it to the static IP address of your development host:  `192.168.1.xxx` or `192.168.2.xxx`.

 - Then configure the model of your robot.